adonese/adonese.github.io/_posts/2016-02-20-spherical-harmonics.md

 ---

 ## A DISCLAIMER
 * This post isn't intended to be comprehensive, full of math notations, weird concepts, formal language whatsoever!
 * I'll try to use as less math notations as possible.
 * This is just for adding other bullets.
 * Spherical harmonics are used in many applications, which rise the problem of naming conventions, I had trouble times suffering from this issue, it doesn't seem to exist a unique notations.
 With that being said, all the notations I'll be using here are from ``Physical Geodesy`` and most of them are from Germany authors (just in case it conflicts with Americans authors, anyway most of geodesy literature are from Germany).

 ## Conventions in this post
 * Vectors will be indicated by **v**, while matrices will be indicated by **A** [capital bold letter], anyway you should understand them from the context.
-* Acronyms, I'll indroduce the full name first, then it's acronym which I'll use it in the rest of the post.
+* Acronyms, I will introduce the full name first, then it's acronym.

 ## Physics is boring, math is even worse!
 Both?
 Are you kidding me?
 Let's face it!
 We all hate physics classes.
 Most of them was too intuitive that makes you react like?
 Whaaat?